rstiff/Hashcat/README.md

 2. whats password hashing
 3. what is a hash function
 4. what are md5 hashes/sha56 hashes
-5. How to do a md5/sh56 sttack with hashcat
+5. How to do a md5/sha1 sttack with hashcat
-6. Mitigation steps to protect yourself
+6. what salting is
+7. summary

 ![image](https://github.com/user-attachments/assets/15d094a0-d7c5-462a-9e5e-fbe27db551fe)